Analytic Teams (ALC)

 This KB document is part of a larger collection of documents on active learning activities that take place in Active Learning Classrooms (ALC).
 More Active Learning documents

 Analytic Teams have members of a group assume roles and perform tasks while critically reading an assignment.
 Roles such as summarizer, connector, proponent, or critic focus on activities within an analytic process.
-It can be particularly useful when the teacher assigns roles that exist within the norms of the discipline.
+It can be particularly useful when the teacher assigns roles within the discipline's norms.

 Use it when you want...